+What is your favorite snack?

-What is your favorite scary movie?
-Who is your favorite movie monster?
+What is your favorite meal to have for dinner?

+What is your favorite dessert?

 Best of America (approximately 1-2 minutes)

 The purpose of the Best of America portion of the meeting should be explained to Scouts.